SoulxSlayer/cs2-sharecode-cli/README.md

 # CS2 ShareCode CLI

 A standalone CLI tool to get Counter-Strike demo download links from share codes.
 This tool is extracted from the [CS Demo Manager](https://github.com/akiver/cs-demo-manager) project.
+This was made because I have to make automated demo generator bot for CSWatch.in platform.

 ## Features